Service + Area

 Neosho Market Planning Notes

-- Neosho is treated as a ring-0 service market within Tri-Peak's Neosho-centered coverage plan, with dispatch and sequencing decisions coordinated around County work conditions.
+• Neosho is treated as a local service market within Tri-Peak's Neosho-centered coverage plan, with dispatch and sequencing decisions coordinated around Newton County work conditions.

 Shop Buildings Coordination Focus In Neosho

-- This tier 2 line is coordinated in Neosho with priority on the first dependency that can stop downstream progress, not just the next task in a generic sequence.
+• This service line is coordinated in Neosho with priority on the first dependency that can stop downstream progress, not just the next task in a generic sequence.

 Neosho Routing & Nearby Coverage Snapshot

-- When crews or deliveries need resequencing, Neosho routing decisions are checked against the nearby order in the location graph to keep internal links and local coverage planning deterministic.
+• When crews or deliveries need resequencing, Neosho routing decisions are checked against nearby commitments so the next move protects the active workface.

 Additional Neosho, MO Shop Buildings Scope Types